International @Campuslife provides visa and immigration advice

 This will be sent to you or your Agent by email.
 You will need the unique CAS number on the CAS to include in your online application form.

 You must be able to prove that you have enough money to support your UK studies.
-This varies from student to student so do not assume you know how much you need but use our simple Finances for Student Visa Applications leaflet to work out the exact amount.
+This varies from student to student so do not assume you know how much you need but use our simple Finance IHS Visa fees information sheet leaflet to work out the exact amount.
 In essence you will need:

 Finance issues are the number one reason we see for visa refusals and are normally completely avoidable!
-Please check your finance documents against the examples in the Documents for a Student application and carefully read our Minimising risk of Student Visa refusal information.
-You may need additional documents if you are using your parents (or official legal guardian's bank ststements).
+Please check your finance documents against the examples in the Documents for a Student application and carefully read our How to minimise risk of Student visa refusal information.
+You may need additional documents if you are using your parents (or official legal guardian's bank statements).
 These are outlined in our Guide to documents for Student Visa.

 5) Academic Technology Approval Scheme (ATAS) certificate (if applicable)